muratk5n/thirdwave/en/README.md

 Deep neural nets are usde in ad-hoc fashion, shove data from one end, turn the crank, it spits out some stuff from the other end.
 Their non-scientific nature made them a dead-end for AGI.
-Any theoretical connection is a good thing.
+Any theoretical connection to their use is a good thing.

 ---

-TabPFN has a connection to theory, that's good; they can *prove* something, an approximation to Bayesian inference.
-In effect TabPFN is almost an implementation of theory, as FVM can implement CFD equations.
+TabPFN has a connection to theory, a positive development; they can *prove* something, an approximation to Bayesian inference.
+In effect TabPFN is almost an implementation of theory, as FVM can implement CFD.

 "TabPFN: A Transformer That Solves Small Tabular Classification Problems in a Second..
 TabPFN is radically different from previous ML